junxit/us-congress-bills-113/metadata.md

 - 2014-02-18 — Placed on the Union Calendar, Calendar No. 261.
 - 2014-02-18 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 113-353.
 - 2014-02-18 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 113-353.
+- 2014-02-25 — Rules Committee Resolution H. Res.
+487 Reported to House.
+The resolution provides for consideration of H.R.
+3865 and H.R.
+2804.
+The resolution provides for one hour of debate for each bill.
+- 2014-02-26 — Amendment (A002) offered by Mr. Polis. (consideration: CR H1970-1971; text: CR H1970)
+- 2014-02-26 — Amendment failed by House: On agreeing to the Polis amendment (A002) Failed by recorded vote: 177 - 241 (Roll no. 70).
+- 2014-02-26 — Considered under the provisions of rule H. Res.
+487. (consideration: CR H1960-1971)
+- 2014-02-26 — DEBATE - Pursuant to clause 6 of Rule 16, the Chair announced the amendment was not debatable.
+- 2014-02-26 — DEBATE - The House continued with debate on H.R.
+3865.
+- 2014-02-26 — DEBATE - The House proceeded with 10 minutes of debate on the Van Hollen motion to recommit with instructions, pending the reservation of a point of order.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment to add 2 sections to the bill.
+The first would prohibit limitations on the Secretary of the Treasury to issue regulations requiring the disclosure of secret political donors.
+The second would prohibit the bill from taking effect until certain unemployment benefits are restored.
+The point of order was withdrawn.
+- 2014-02-26 — DEBATE - The House proceeded with one hour of debate on H.R.
+3865.
+- 2014-02-26 — House amendment not agreed to: On agreeing to the Polis amendment (A002) Failed by recorded vote: 177 - 241 (Roll no. 70).
+- 2014-02-26 — House amendment offered
+- 2014-02-26 — House amendment offered
+- 2014-02-26 — House amendment offered/reported by: Amendment (A002) offered by Mr. Polis.(consideration: CR H1970-1971; text: CR H1970)
+- 2014-02-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-02-26 — Mr. Van Hollen moved to recommit with instructions to Ways and Means. (consideration: CR H1968-1970; text: CR H1968-1969)
+- 2014-02-26 — On agreeing to the Polis amendment (A002) Failed by recorded vote: 177 - 241 (Roll no. 70).
+- 2014-02-26 — On motion to recommit with instructions Failed by the Yeas and Nays: 191 - 230 (Roll no. 68). (consideration: CR H1969-1970)
+- 2014-02-26 — On passage Passed by recorded vote: 243 - 176 (Roll no. 69). (text: CR H1961)
+- 2014-02-26 — Passed/agreed to in House: On passage Passed by recorded vote: 243 - 176 (Roll no. 69).(text: CR H1961)
+- 2014-02-26 — Roll call votes on amendments in House
+- 2014-02-26 — The previous question was ordered pursuant to the rule. (consideration: CR H1968)
+- 2014-02-26 — The resolution provides for consideration of H.R.
+3865 and H.R.
+2804.
+The resolution provides for one hour of debate for each bill.